lsandig/Kirstine.jl/docs/src/dtr.md

 Dette, Pepelyshev, and Wong[^DPW09], or Lange and Schmidli[^LS14].

+[^2d]: Kirstine.jl supports an arbitrary number of design variables, but more than two become hard to visualize.
 [^FH08]: Fang, X., & Hedayat, A. S. (2008).
 Locally d-optimal designs based on a class of composed models resulted from blending Emax and one-compartment models.
 The Annals of Statistics, 36(1). [doi:10.1214/009053607000000776](https://dx.doi.org/10.1214/009053607000000776)
 [^DPW09]: Dette, H., Pepelyshev, A., & Wong, W. K. (2009).
 Optimal designs for composed models in pharmacokinetic-pharmacodynamic experiments. [doi:10.17877/DE290R-810](https://dx.doi.org/10.17877/DE290R-810)
 [^LS14]: Lange, M. R., & Schmidli, H. (2014).
 Optimal design of clinical trials with biologics using dose-time-response models.
 Statistics in Medicine, 33(30), 5249–5264. [doi:10.1002/sim.6299](https://dx.doi.org/10.1002/sim.6299)